-It is an intensive 52 or 54 week educational program at The Eye Institute, the patient care facility of the Salus University Pennsylvania College of Optometry.
+It is an rigorous 54-week (or equivalent) educational program at The Eye Institute, the patient care facility of the Pennsylvania College of Optometry at Salus University.
 This residency provides an exceptional clinical experience.
 The residents have the opportunity to provide primary, secondary, and tertiary eye care to our uniquely established patient base in an urban, inner-city neighborhood.
 This includes diagnosis, treatment, and management of visual disorders, binocular and accommodative disorders, anterior and posterior segment eye pathology as well as ocular manifestations of systemic disease.
 Our primary care/ocular disease residents also rotate through the various Specialty Ocular Disease Services, Emergency Service, and Pediatrics/Binocular Vision Service under the guidance of our top-notch faculty to further their knowledge and advance their clinical skills in all aspects of optometric care.

 The mission of the Residency in Primary Care/Ocular Disease is to recruit qualified graduating or graduate optometrists; to train the entry level graduate optometrist in advanced patient care through clinical management and co-management experiences in a broad range of ophthalmic disorders; to provide an orientation and an ongoing didactic program throughout the year; to promote development of skills as an educator and self-learner; and to provide a suitable environment in which the resident can flourish.